nissana/codepath/README.md

 # codepath
-Project for Codepath
+Initial Project for Codepath

-This is a simple Tip Calculator application for CodePath iOS for Designers bootcamp.
+Tipper is a simple Tip Calculator application for CodePath iOS for Designers bootcamp.

 Time spent: 5 hours spent in total